Author: Chris Boggs

 Why the “Or"

-Plaintiff attorneys argue that ambiguity is created by the “or" in the phrase “…direct physical loss of OR damage to property."
+Plaintiff attorneys argued that ambiguity was created by the “or" in the phrase “…direct physical loss of OR damage to property."
 Their reasoning, if these phrases do not carry different meanings or have a different intent, they are redundant thus ambiguous.

 Surprisingly, the attorneys are right.
 Each phrase DOES have a different meaning and intent.
 These two phrases indicate different “degrees" of destruction.